Thinking of Linking: Background and composition

 Paul McCartney wrote "Thinking of Linking" at his childhood home, 20 Forthlin Road, likely between January and May 1958.
 Having written several songs, he began making a conscious effort to listen for interesting phrases that could be used in a new composition.
 While attending the cinema with his friend and bandmate George Harrison, a commercial advertising Link Furniture caught his attention with its concluding tagline, "Are you thinking of linking?"
 In a 1987 interview with author Mark Lewisohn, McCartney recalled: "I came out of there thinking 'That should be a song.
 Thinking of linking, people are gonna get married, gotta write that!

 Lewisohn writes that the only lyrics to the song are: "Well I've been thinking of linking my life with you / Thinking of linking a love so true / Thinking of linking can only be done by two."
 In the 1987 interview, McCartney describes the song as "terrible" and the lyrics as "[p]retty corny stuff!"
 Lewisohn writes that, like most of the music John Lennon and McCartney were writing at that time, its style is heavily indebted to the sound of Buddy Holly and the Crickets.
-Musicologist Walter Everett and author Richie Unterberger each suggest the Buddy Holly song "Peggy Sue Got Married" influenced the song's composition.

 Author Chris Ingham writes that the song, along with the other early compositions "Just Fun" and "That's My Woman", has become part of the "mythical 'lost Beatles canon, while music critic Tim Riley considers it one of the "embryos of the Lennon–McCartney catalogue", mixing "the derivative with the yet-to-come".
 Author Kenneth Womack calls it "corny, but truly lovable", while author Jonathan Gould opines that the song was "wisely consigned to the dustbin of musical history".